Dodecanese Island Hopping Made Easy

 Kos Island

-The Dodecanese Islands are best visited in the spring (April to May) and fall (September to October).
+The Dodecanese Islands are best visited in late spring (May to June) and early autumn (September to October).

 Summer months (June to August) may be sweltering and crowded, with many tourists visiting the islands.
 However, they are also the perfect time for people who prefer beach activities and a busy nightlife.